Loading lesson…

 Open your last 10 conversations with any AI.
 Read each one looking for: real names, addresses, schools, photos, anything personal.
 Many AI apps let you delete conversations — do it for anything that crosses the Never Share list.

-What is the core idea behind "Online Safety for Tweens: Never Share With Chatbots"?
+What is the main idea of "Online Safety for Tweens: Never Share With Chatbots"?

-Which best describes the scope of "Online Safety for Tweens: Never Share With Chatbots"?
+Which action would help you apply "Online Safety for Tweens: Never Share With Chatbots" responsibly?